Mr. Larry Johnson

 Mr. Johnson was raised in Mesa and graduated from Mesa High, MCC, and has a BS degree in Elementry Education, Secondary Education with a History major, and a Masters degree in Elementary Education from ASU.
 He has earned educational endorsements in History, Reading, English Language Learner (ELL), and Gifted education.

 In 2005 Mr. Johnson was named one of the five finalist for Arizona Teacher of the Year and then recieved the honor of being named an Ambassador for Excellence in Education as a runner up.
-Since 2005 Mr. Johnson has served on the Arizona A+ state wide school recognition program and each school year he volunteers time to evaluate, promote, and recognize outstanding excellence in education across the State of Arizona.
+Since 2005.
+Mr. Johnson has serves on the Arizona A+ state wide school recognition program as as an evaluator and each school year he volunteers time to evaluate, promote, and recognize outstanding excellence in education across the State of Arizona.

 It is with pleasure that Mr. Johnson welcomes all students to his Social Studies classes here at Shepherd Junior High School.
-It is his goal to help eacj student improve and apply their knowledge and skills in reading, writing, research, critical thinking, problem solving and gain a great appreciation of the importance of historical and civic education that will enable them to become our future leaders.
+It is his goal to help each student improve and apply their knowledge and skills in reading, writing, research, critical thinking, problem solving and gain a greater appreciation of the importance of historical and civic education that will enable them to become our future leaders.